-Figure 5-1 provides a schematic of the alternatives in proposing and approving the creation of a JCA.

 Figure 5-1 – Alternatives in proposing and approving the creation of a JCA

 5.3 JCAs are open, but (to restrict their size) should primarily be limited to official representatives from the relevant study groups that are responsible for work covered by the scope of the JCA.
 A JCA may also include invited experts and invited representatives of other SDOs and forums, as appropriate.
 All participants should confine inputs to a JCA to the purpose of the JCA.